pulibrary/pulfalight/README.md

 This will move to a rake task when our production system is implemented.

-Sidekiq must be running to process the resulting jobs (see below.)
+Sidekiq must be running in a separate window to process the resulting jobs (see below.)

-#### Indexing into a Development environment

-A subset of collections (the same that are run in specs) can be indexed into development via `bundle exec rake pulfalight:seed`

-If you want to install a specific EAD:

-Start sidekiq in a terminal window that you keep open:

 `$ bundle exec sidekiq`